-Completed counseling, development needs, or evaluation documents, with any attachments, will be placed in the employee's personnel file as part of the employee's permanent record.
-In addition, a copy of the counseling, development needs, or evaluation will be given to the employee at the time such counseling, development needs, evaluation, and/or progress is completed.
+Completed counseling, development needs, or evaluation documents, with any attachments, will be placed in the employee's personnel file or electronic HRIS application as part of the employee's permanent record.
+In addition, a copy of the counseling, development needs, or evaluation will be given or provided to the employee at the time such counseling, development needs, evaluation, and/or progress is completed.